Bira/octopus-carnival/_drafts/lphr-scene-07.md

 kinda nondescript half-elf dude just the other day.
 He was carrying around a bolt of cloth very similar to that one you have on you.

+    [GM] It takes another Streewwise roll to discover information about their actual goal.
+Rosalia once again succeeds in her complimentary roll and Jania rolls a critical success thanks to her help!

+    This gives us a total of +3 towards our final deduction roll.

+So Nan was caught by the dottari, huh?
 Now is the time for our heroes to remember that session 1 rumor: low-profile and low-threat prisoners are being taken to the Salix Salt Works to perform hard labor.
 Nan seems like it would fit the profile, but is he really there?

 Well, turns out verifying this hypothesis is quite easy.
 Jania knows the Seeker spell, she knows Nan's name, and many of his personal effects are still back at